Logistics Robots Operating in the Real World

 3. Every item in the system can therefore always be found and retrieved.

 This automation solution is suited for handling returns but is also great for loading pockets with super-fast moving or discount items.
 Efficiency therefore increases and takes the pressure off employees, especially during peak periods such as Black Friday.
-The latest generation of the robot station has been up and running at the fulfillment center of 3PL specialist GXO in Tilburg in the Netherlands since July this year.

 From click to pick: Picking robots in online food retail